data-umbrella/event-transcripts/2023/74-estela-sales-engineering.md

-# First Last: What is a Sales Engineer?
+# Estela Baca: What is a Sales Engineer?

 ## Upcoming Events
 Join our Meetup group for more events!